 “Today is a landmark day when this innovative settlement can be put into action, investing billions of dollars into public health protections to remedy these serious violations,” said Cynthia Giles, U.S. Environmental Protection Agency assistant administrator, in a Reuters article.

 Simmons Hanly Conroy has been on the front lines of this litigation.
-Shareholder Jayne Conroy serves on the Plaintiff’s Executive Committee of the Volkswagen MDL, which represents the class of vehicle owners and competitor dealers.
+Partner Jayne Conroy serves on the Plaintiff’s Executive Committee of the Volkswagen MDL, which represents the class of vehicle owners and competitor dealers.
 The case is No. 2672, In Re: Volkswagen “Clean Diesel” Marketing, Sales Practices, And Products Liability Litigation.

 Owners have until September 2018 to submit the necessary paperwork to sell back vehicles.